CLNEulalia/Express-Intro/README.md

 Constantly needing to restart the server will get very tedious, very quickly.
 Instead, we can use the `nodemon` module to run our server.
 Instead of requiring `nodemon` in our code, we use `nodemon` from the command line.
 Then, `nodemon` will restart our server for us whenever a file is changed.

-To check if you have nodemon, run: `nodemon -v`.
+Install the nodemon package with `npm i nodemon --save`, or with the shorthand `npm i nodemon --D`.
+The `--save` or `-D` will install nodemon as a **devDependency** in our `package.json`.
+That means it will only be used during development, not during production deployments.

-**If you do not already have nodemon installed**
+> You can install nodemon globally if you do not have it with `npm install --global nodemon`

-> In the terminal, run: `npm install --global nodemon`
+>
 > When using the `--global` flag (or `-g` for short), we're specifying that `nodemon` will be installed "globally" so we can utilize `nodemon` across all of our node applications (and also that it is not included in our project dependencies).

 We start up our application a bit differently now: